-NAB will not be responsible for any claim or refusal of a transaction if this condition is disregarded.
+Subject to clause 10 , NAB will not be responsible for any claim or refusal of a transaction arising from a hold on deposits that include a cheque.
 You are entitled to enquire from any branch of NAB if holds are to be applied to any deposit.

-Subject to clause 6, you, the cardholder, agree to indemnify NAB against all claims or liabilities it may incur as a consequence of it collecting a cheque of which you are not the true owner.
+Subject to clauses 6 and 10, you, the cardholder, agree to pay or reimburse NAB for all reasonable claims or liabilities it may incur as a consequence of it collecting a cheque of which you are not the true owner.